The Rev'd Associate Professor

 Matthew is a member of the Faculty of Theology and specialises in the following areas: Biblical Hebrew Linguistics , Biblical Studies , Old Testament , Research , Theology .

-Matthew has spent his entire adult life in Christian ministry and theological education.
-After completing studies at Canberra College of Theology (1994–1997) and then Regent College Vancouver (1998–2000), he did his doctoral studies with Professor Eep Talstra at the Vrije Universeit Amsterdam.
-He was then awarded a prestigious Australian Research Council Postdoctoral Fellowship in the area of Biblical Hebrew linguistics (2006–2009).
-From 2010 until the end of 2017, Matthew was Principal of St Barnabas College, the theological college of the Anglican Diocese of Adelaide, which is a member of the CSU School of Theology.
-Matthew took the College from just eight students in 2010 to over fifty students.
-He built an engaged, cohesive staff with a dozen team members, from just two when he commenced.
+After completing studies at Canberra College of Theology (1994–1997) and then Regent College Vancouver (1998–2000), Matthew did his doctoral studies with Professor Eep Talstra at the Vrije Universeit Amsterdam.
+He was then awarded a prestigious Australian Research Council Postdoctoral Fellowship at CSU in the area of Biblical Hebrew linguistics (2006–2009).
+From 2010 until the end of 2017, Matthew was Principal of St Barnabas College, the theological college of the Anglican Diocese of Adelaide, a member college of the CSU School of Theology.

-Biblical Hebrew language and linguistics; Old Testament/Hebrew Bible; hermeneutics; doctrine; trauma studies; lament; Hebrew poetry; narrative criticism; interpretative methods; Anglican approaches to Scripture; homiletics
+Biblical Hebrew language and linguistics; Old Testament/Hebrew Bible; hermeneutics and exegetical method; doctrine; trauma studies; lament; Hebrew poetry; narrative criticism; Anglican approaches to Scripture

 PhD (Vrije Universiteit Amsterdam)